taliyahwebb/curses/README.md

 Otherwise, you can download it from [here](https://developer.microsoft.com/en-us/microsoft-edge/webview2/#download).

 ### Whisper STT
-If you want to use the Whisper STT module you will need a Vulkan ready graphics driver installed.
+If you want to use the STT module [Whisper](#whisper) you will need a Vulkan ready graphics driver installed.

 - NixOS: if you are using a recent NixOS version and have a graphical user environment enabled, it will likely ✨just work✨ if your hardware supports Vulkan.
 - Other Linux: check your distributions documentation or see [Arch Linux Wiki](https://wiki.archlinux.org/title/Vulkan) for more information
-- Windows: having up to date Graphics drivers should surfice if the hardware supports it
+- Windows: having up to date Graphics drivers should suffice if the hardware supports it

 Here is a list of [Vulkan ready devices](https://vulkan.gpuinfo.org/).
 Most modern Graphics drivers should support Vulkan.